 Brokers were a mixed bag: Some were less than helpful.
 The quality of information that many gave me was often poor and the business valuations were sometimes way off.
 He felt some brokers were simply representing the unrealistic views of their vendor-clients, rather than trying to add value by assessing the real worth of the business.
 Of course, not all brokers are equal.
 Many do an excellent job.
 But the lesson is: be watchful!

 Quality information was hard to get: Often the owners were their own worst enemies.
 They wouldn’t provide the kind of information I wanted.
 A rule of thumb is that the more transparent a business, the more trustworthy it is.
-Hayes Knight’s Craig Fisher says a good succession process will bring any skeletons out of the closet and get all the business down on paper.
+Hayes Knight’s Business Advisory team suggests a good succession process will bring any skeletons out of the closet and get all the business down on paper.
 Buyers won’t make decisions where there is low quality information to deal with.
-So ensure that your process makes everything as clear as day, says Fisher.
+They further recommend you ensure that your process makes everything as clear as day.

 Sales collateral and business presentation were poor: Even the good companies let themselves down through bad presentation.
 Once the succession process is near completion, start investing in a decent marketing plan and well designed collateral.
 Employ a graphic design company to make it look flash.
 The buyer we spoke to says the best companies presented their information in a branded information pack.
 It was backed up by a formal and clear process for handling enquiries and sorting out the serious from the mere tyre kickers.

 Price expectations out of whack: How many times does a real estate agent inflate a vendor’s expectations?
 Business people aren’t exempt from the same trip into unreality.
 Almost all the sellers I dealt with believed their businesses were worth more than anyone was prepared to pay.
 In one case, their accountant laughed at me but in fact I know that the business was sold at a lower price still.